Multimegamander/MultiCTR/README.md

   </a>
 </p>

-MultiCTR is a fully fledged 3DS CFW/bootloader that's mean to be versatile, flexable, and easy to build upon.
+MultiCTR is a fully fledged 3DS CFW/bootloader that's meant to be versatile, flexable, and easy to build upon.

 ## Getting Started